Forward-Operators/paperchat/README.md

 The dataset is freely available via Google Cloud Storage buckets and updated weekly.

 Now the main issues is - how to get only a subset of that entire dataset if we don't want to ingest over 5 terabytes of pdf files?
-Datase is divided into directories per-mont, per-year, so if you'd like to get all publications from September of 2021, you could just run:
+Dataset is divided into directories per-month, per-year, so if you'd like to get all publications from September of 2021, you could just run:
 `gsutil cp -r gs://arxiv-dataset/arxiv/pdf/2109/ ./local_directory`

 If you'd like to get an entire dataset: